Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 You'll generally need your own policy when you move out permanently, purchase or lease your own vehicle, or when you no longer qualify as a dependent.
 Most insurers require separate policies once you no longer live at your parents' address.

 The financial impact of this transition is substantial.
-A 20-year-old driver pays anywhere from $4,236–$4,752 annually on their own full coverage policy.
-However, by age 25, national averages show annual premiums ranging from roughly $2,664 to $3,408 — a dramatic reduction from early-twenties rates.
+An 18-year-old on their own full coverage policy pays roughly $639/month on average.
+However, by age 25, monthly averages fall to approximately $284 — a dramatic reduction of nearly 56% across the full span.
 Consider getting your own policy if your driving record is cleaner than your parents', as their violations or claims could be inflating your portion of the family premium.
-If you're making this transition, our first-time car insurance buyer's guide walks you through every step.
+If you're making this transition, our average car insurance cost guide can help you understand what to budget for.

 Parents' Policy